GrantSP/ZyFileheader/README.md

 * Custom time format, using Python datetime format, please refer to https://github.com/fjctlzy/ZyFileheader/blob/master/time_format.md
 * CTRL + 1 will use file ctime as @@Create Date for existed file
 * You could set add_on_created to false so that when file is created, the header won't be added automatically(set this to be false if you want to use multiple header formats functions now)
+* You could set interpreter for different language, by file extensions, such as .sh .py .java .php
 * Multiple header formats such as(but add_on_created should be set to false now):

         "zy_file_header"{